Grand L. Bush

 Grand Lee Bush (born December 24, 1955) is an American retired actor of stage, television and film.

-Early life and education
+Biography

 Bush was born in Los Angeles, California, the son of actor Robert Bush and his wife Essie Bush.
 Shakespearean-trained, Bush studied film and theatre at the Los Angeles City College Theatre Academy, University of Southern California and the Strasberg Academy in Hollywood.
-He continued his education by performing at the historic Globe Theatre, the Mark Taper Forum in Los Angeles, and the annual Shakespeare Festival in Garden Grove, California.
+He continued his education by performing at the historic Globe Theatre.